-You can make your own cheap organic solution to eliminate fungus gnats by mixing a few drops of dish soap with vinegar and baking soda in a spray bottle.
+You can make your own cheap organic solution to eliminate gnats by mixing a few drops of dish soap with vinegar and baking soda in a spray bottle.

 Then simply spray the mixture in areas where the gnat population is evident.

 Another proven concoction for killing fungus gnats is a mixture to a ratio of; two tablespoons of apple cider vinegar, six drops of liquid dish soap and a tablespoon of sugar.

 5. Mosquito dunks can help get rid of fungus gnats in houseplants

 Mosquito dunks are used to keep mosquitoes and their larvae away from populating fishponds, animal troughs, and other small bodies of water.

 Mosquito dunks contain a dry pellet called Bacillus Thuringiensis, which is a beneficial bacteria that infects and kills larvae of soil gnats, flies, and mosquitoes.

 Using mosquito dunks is quite straightforward, when you fill up a gallon of water, toss one of the dunks into it.